 It forces everyone to try out different views, and be more open to there being more than one answer.
 This is a better way of working.

-Looking at different perspectives makes people think differently about what the best answer is. (see for example the multiple perspectives we looked at to overcome challenges on our first D2C launch).
+Looking at different perspectives makes people think differently about what’s the best answer. (for example, see how multiple perspectives helped us overcome challenges on our first D2C launch).

 It makes them think more creatively and reduces friction in team discussions.
 Everyone gets a chance to wear each hat.
 Everyone gets a chance to be heard.
-You choose the solution / decision from a collated view of everyone’s best inputs collated from all the different hats.
+You choose the solution / decision from a collated view of everyone’s best ideas from all the different hats.

 Watch-outs on the Six Hats

-However, there’s also a couple of watch-outs on the Six Hats process.
-Some things you need to consider as it may not be the right answer to every creative thinking challenge.
+However, there’s also a couple of watch-outs, as Six Hats may not be the right answer to every creative thinking challenge.

 You still need a decision maker